kudobuilder/kudo.dev/content/docs/cli/examples.md

 * `kubectl kudo init --kudo-image=mycompany/controller:v0.6.0` allowing for user certified images or air-gapped alternative images to be installed.
 * `kubectl kudo init --client-only` which will not apply any changes to the cluster.
 It will setup the default KUDO home with repository options.
 * `kubectl kudo init --crd-only` will create crds in the cluster.
-* `kudo init --webhook=InstanceValidation` installs KUDO into your cluster with admission webhook enabled.
-If you already have KUDO installed, you can run `kudo init --webhook=InstanceValidation -o yaml --dry-run` to get the Kubernetes resources needed for installation and then apply them to the cluster via `kubectl apply -f`.

 Any admission controller in Kubernetes is an HTTPS endpoint and thus requires a valid certificate.
 KUDO relies on the cert-manager **0.11 or higher** for this.
 You should have [cert-manager installed](https://cert-manager.io/docs/installation/) and operational **prior** to admission controller installation.
 Read more about the admission controllers and how/why KUDO uses them to ensure correct [plan execution](developing-operators/plans.md#executing-plans).

+As an alternative you can use `kudo init --unsafe-self-signed-webhook-ca`  to install KUDO into your cluster with a self signed CA for the webhook.
+This is very useful for local testing but should not be used for production setups.

 **Note**: Looking to delete kubernetes objects created via init, run:

 * `kubectl kudo init --dry-run -o yaml | kubectl delete -f -` which will delete all kubernetes objects created with init or
 * `kubectl kudo init --dry-run -o yaml --crd-only | kubectl delete -f -` which will only delete the KUDO CRDs.

-**Note**: If you want to ensure all components are installed, just init again.
-It will cycle through all objects and ensure they are created.

-### Install a Package
+## Install a Package

 There are four options how to install a package.
 For development you can install packages from your local filesystem or local tgz file.
 For testing, or working without a repository, it is possible to install from a URL.
 Another option is to install from the package repository.